 With so many options for development, we’re looking not just for technical skills, but also for soft skills and a cultural or team fit.
 A warm personality and good customer service skills are extremely important.
 “You have to be sharp and receptive to feedback.
 Be willing to put in the time and effort and make yourself accessible.
-Work well with others, listen and apply what you learned and you’ll go far,” says Kris Minkel, technical recruiter at our Bellevue location.
+Work well with others, listen and apply what you learned and you’ll go far,” says Kris Minkel, technical recruiter at our IT Staffing division in Bellevue, eXcell.
 According to senior IT recruiter Anthony Wilkinson, based in Louisville, “If a candidate has great communication skills, both in speaking and writing, and is a team player with a desire to help, then that’s a good fit for us.”

 Veterans’ Skills Are a Great Match for CompuCom

 A Job You Love, with the Flexibility You Need

 CompuCom Systems, Inc. is an Equal Employment Opportunity/Affirmative Action Employer and provides reasonable accommodation in its application process for qualified individuals with disabilities and disabled veterans.
 If you have difficulty using our online career page due to your disability and need accommodation, you may e-mail us.
 Please use "Accommodation Request" as the subject line of your e-mail or call us at 866-432-7947.

 Special Accommodations for Canadian Applicants

 CompuCom Canada is committed to employment equity and diversity in the workplace, and welcomes all qualified applicants, including aboriginal peoples, persons with disabilities, members of visible minorities and women.
 We are also committed to providing accessible employment practices that are in compliance with the Ontario Accessibility for Ontarians with Disabilities Act (AODA) and accommodations are available on request for candidates taking part in all aspects of the selection process.